Morocco

 Current passenger series since 1st February 2000 in black on white.

-The registration consists of two numerals, followed by one arabic letter and five numerals, all seperated in panels.
+The registration consists of two numerals, followed by one Arabic letter and five numerals, all separated in panels.

 The number in the upper right panel denotes the province or a prefecture within a province where 40 stands for Tanger - Asilah.